aritrac/WebDeveloper/ReadMe.md

 _The Section13_DOM_Manipulation contains dom manipulation methods which are commonly used, important DOM properties_ _and different element selector methods and the multiple ways we can use them.
 We also introduce style DOM property to set CSS._
+_Also, we get introduced to manipulating text as pure text and innerHTML.
+We take a look at how we can manipulate html element attributes next._

 ####Exercises
 ***